MvvmCross/MvvmCross/docs/_documentation/fundamentals/testing.md

 ## Testing MvxCommand RaiseCanExecuteChanged

-It can be diffucult to test if a Mvx(Async)Command in a view model has raised the CanExecuteChanged property.
+It can be difficult to test if a Mvx(Async)Command in a view model has raised the CanExecuteChanged property.
 MvxUnitTestCommandHelper can help testing this behaviour:

 ```
 protected override void AdditionalSetup()